 I know, your log must be full of us.
 Time to work someone else, right?

-For this gentleman in particular, Google AI provided me with the perfect remedy.
+For this gentleman, I’ll let Google AI provide the perfect remedy:

 DQRM